marioroy/mandelbrot-python/README.md

 Values exceeding the range specification are silently clipped to the respective minimum or maximum value.
-The number of iterations is computed dynamically based on the performance level.
+The number of iterations is computed dynamically based on the performance level (lower equals more iterations).

 # Keyboard Shortcuts